House subdistricts eyed for tribal nations in North Dakota redistricting

 Voter groups' push to split North Dakota's legislative districts in half for House seats hasn't gained traction with lawmakers, but the concept might come into play for tribal nations.

-The Legislature's Redistricting Committee meets Wednesday in Fargo, next in a series of rapid-fire meetings to reapportion legislative districts, using the current 47 as a starting point.
+The Legislature's Redistricting Committee, which met Wednesday in Fargo, is using the current 47 districts as a starting point.

 Several voter groups, including North Dakota Voters First, which led an unsuccessful 2020 ballot measure on redistricting last year, have proposed subdividing House districts.
 Voters First members say House subdistricts would benefit Indian reservations and rural districts.
 Urban growth is expected to reduce the number of rural districts, meaning their areas would grow.